 If you’re low on space, you can’t go wrong with a bathtub drying rack!
 Simply connect this to the rim of the bathtub, hang your clothes up, and you’re good to go.

 This utilizes dead space during the day while you’re at work or out with friends.
 No need to have a drying rack getting in your way as you move around the house.

-This particular one from Better Houseware adjusts to the specific size of your bathtub.
+This particular one from Whitmor adjusts to the specific size of your bathtub.
 It’s also great because if the clothes drip water, it goes right down the drain.

 Customers love using this for air drying their towels between showers.
 It’s also great for privacy while your clothes are drying.
 Close the shower curtain and keep your undergarments totally private when guests are over.